-Stray animals may be held for only five days after intake, therefore, it is important that you visit the shelter right away and repeatedly every few days to check for your lost pet.
+Lost pets may be held for only three days after intake, therefore, it is important that you visit the shelter right away and repeatedly every few days to check for your lost pet.
 Bring your driver's license and proof of ownership (photo, vet bill) in order to reclaim your pet.

 Use Your Network

 - Use social media sites, such as Facebook and NextDoor, to post information and pictures on your own pages and ask friends to share.

 - Send emails to neighbors with pictures and information about your pet.